DnyaneshD/varguard/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The purpose of this project is to prepare demo app for Vanguard test.

-## Deployment

-This applications is deployed on AWS S3 [here](http://vanguardtest.s3-website.eu-central-1.amazonaws.com/).
-This is just for testing purpose.

 ##### In case I am breaking some privacy laws about logo or something.
 I can remove it from aws immediatly.
 Please let me know.

 To run the project locally please find following scripts.